splunk/splunk-operator/docs/PremiumApps.md

 * Ability to utilize the Splunk Operator [app framework](https://splunk.github.io/splunk-operator/AppFramework.html) method of installation.
 * Access to the [Splunk Enterprise Security](https://splunkbase.splunk.com/app/263/) app package.
-* Splunk Enterprise Security version 6.4.1 or 6.6.0 as Splunk Operator requires Splunk Enterprise 8.2.2 or later.
+* Splunk Enterprise Security version compatible to the Splunk Enterprise version used in your Splunk Operator installation.
 For more information regarding Splunk Enterprise and Enterprise Security compatibility, see the [version compatibility matrix](https://docs.splunk.com/Documentation/VersionCompatibility/current/Matrix/CompatMatrix).
+Note that Splunk Operator requires Splunk Enterprise 8.2.2 or later.
 * Pod resource specs that meet the [Enterprise Security hardware requirements](https://docs.splunk.com/Documentation/ES/latest/Install/DeploymentPlanning#Hardware_requirements).
 * In the following sections, aws s3 remote bucket is used for placing the splunk apps, but as given in the [app framework doc](https://splunk.github.io/splunk-operator/AppFramework.html), you can use Azure blob remote buckets also.